larrythellama123/chess_bot/README.md

 eval issues:
 king is primarily the one moving
 Black pieces pick illogical decisions

 issues with minmax:
-the black king positions sometimes seems to be removed from the list even though it was the best move black sliding pieces are able to pass thru other pieces if the black king is in check, it seems as if the white king is in check as well
+the black king positions sometimes seems to be removed from the list even though it was the best move if the black king is in check, it seems as if the white king is in check as well

 issues with move gen:
-pawns dont become other pieces when they reach the end

 fix func and style of all code later